Application note: automated cell transfection and reporter gene assays

 - Expert view: High-throughput screening – make an impact by removing barriers

-- Application note: Automated cell transfection and reporter gene assay
+- Application note: automated cell transfection and reporter gene assays

 - High throughput screening for deep mining of antibody repertoires, Dr. Stefan Moese, Novartis, Switzerland